jbuchananr/Covid-Contract-Tracing-System/README.md

 * Github: [@jbuchananr](https://github.com/jbuchananr)
 * LinkedIn: [@jonathan-buchanan-745803191 ](https://linkedin.com/in/jonathan-buchanan-745803191 )

-## Show your support
+## More information

-Give a ⭐️ if this project helped you!
+Later developed a website based off of this project that I have since taken down.

 ***
 _This README was generated with ❤️ by [readme-md-generator](https://github.com/kefranabg/readme-md-generator)_